Jason Plato: Television career

 Plato was injured in a Caparo T1 supercar in October 2007 during filming for Fifth Gear at Bruntingthorpe proving ground.
 The car caught fire at an estimated 250 kilometres per hour (160 mph) and Plato described his injuries as follows: “The back of my neck is burnt and so are my face and hands.
-I obviously couldn’t take my hands off the steering wheel whilst braking and my right hand is more badly burnt than my left."He was taken from the scene by former BTCC driver Phil Bennett and after treatment at three hospitals, including Stoke Mandeville Hospital's specialist burns unit, Plato was able to compete in the following weekend's final race in the 2007 BTCC calendar.
+I obviously couldn’t take my hands off the steering wheel whilst braking and my right hand is more badly burnt than my left."Plato was taken from the scene by former BTCC driver Phil Bennett and after treatment at three hospitals, including Stoke Mandeville Hospital's specialist burns unit, Plato was able to compete in the following weekend's final race in the 2007 BTCC calendar.
 This incident was also mentioned on Top Gear, where Jeremy Clarkson called him a 'Baked Potato' after mispronouncing his name.

-Plato presented the Sky One television program Mission Implausible where he and Tania Zaetta competed to perform three stunts over the course of each episode.
+Plato presented the Sky One television programme Mission Implausible where he and Tania Zaetta competed to perform three stunts over the course of each episode.

 Book

-On 19 September 2019, Jason Plato released his first autobiography titled How Not to Be a Professional Racing Driver.
+On 19 September 2019, Plato released his first autobiography titled How Not to Be a Professional Racing Driver.
 It was published by Penguin Books Ltd.